PaulskPt/Presto_MQTT_multi_topic_subscriber/README.md

 - executing commands from a remote control device,
 - by means of MQTT messages.

+## MQTT messages come by "topics".
+### This repo works with four different topics:
+- "sensor/Feath/ambient".
+Containing ambient data from a remote sensor
+- "lights/Feath/toggle".
+Containing a lights toggle command from a remote controller
+- "ligths/Feath/color_inc".
+Containing a lights color increase command from a remote controller
+- "lights/Feath/color_dec".
+Containing a lights color decrease command from a remote controller

 If you do not know what is the MQTT communication protocol see: [MQTT](https://en.wikipedia.org/wiki/MQTT).

 For a successful MQTT communication you need: